NS-Net: Decoupling CLIP Semantic Information through NULL-Space for Generalizable AI-Generated Image Detection: Introduction

 \section{Introduction}

-The rapid advancement of artificial intelligence has significantly accelerated the development of generative models, such as GANs \cite{karras2018progressive,park2019semantic,huang2024gan} and diffusion models \cite{ho2020denoising,rombach2022high,wu2024infinite}.
-While these models are widely employed to generate highly realistic images and have enabled numerous beneficial applications, their potential misuse \cite{li2025rethinking} raises serious concerns related to economic stability, political manipulation, and social security.
+\IEEEPARstart{T}{he} rapid advancement of artificial intelligence has significantly accelerated the development of generative models, such as GANs \cite{karras2018progressive,huang2024gan} and diffusion models \cite{ho2020denoising,wu2024infinite}.
+While these models are widely employed to generate highly realistic images and have enabled numerous beneficial applications, their potential misuse \cite{li2025rethinking} raises serious concerns related to economic stability, political manipulation, and social security \cite{li2025explore,wang2025pair,wang2026map,hu2026high}.
 Consequently, the reliable detection of AI-generated images has emerged as a critical research focus.
-To date, several effective detection methods \cite{zhao2021multi,wu2024local,tan2024frequency,tao2025sagnet,li2025pay} have been proposed, particularly in scenarios where the generative model is known.
-However, developing robust and generalizable detection techniques that can effectively identify images from unknown generative models remains a fundamental and unresolved challenge.
+To date, several effective detection methods \cite{wu2024local,tan2024frequency,tao2025sagnet,li2025pay} have been proposed.
+However, developing generalizable detection techniques that can effectively identify images from unknown generative models remains a fundamental and unresolved challenge.

 Recently, a number of studies on AI-generated image detection \cite{ojha2023towards,liu2024forgery,fu2025exploring} have sought to enhance generalization by directly leveraging or fine-tuning CLIP \cite{radford2021learning}—a multimodal model pre-trained on large-scale image-text datasets, known for its strong generalization capabilities across unseen visual and textual data.
 Although the effectiveness of CLIP in this context has been demonstrated through quantitative experiments, there remains a lack of in-depth investigation into the intrinsic properties of its extracted features and how these characteristics influence detection performance.